stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 # Limiting the loadable module list to mitigate future CVEs

-There has been multiple instances of CVEs found in less-used kernel modules these past months.
+There have been multiple instances of CVEs found in less-used kernel modules these past months.

 Mitigating the vulnerability is as simple as adding it to [kernel_modules_vulnerable_denylist](../../environments/common/inventory/group_vars/all/kernel_modules.yml) and re-running the `ansible/mitigations.yml` playbook to patch your live cluster and/or rebuilding the image.

-But it doesn't protect the system in two cases:
+However this does not protect the system in two cases:

-- the attacker tricked an admin into loading the vulnerable module before the vulnerability is known;
+- The attacker tricked an admin into loading the vulnerable module before the vulnerability is known.
-- the attacker ran a command that automatically loaded the module (eg. sctp_diag is loaded by the `ss -S` command).
+- The attacker ran a command that automatically loaded the module (eg. sctp_diag is loaded by the `ss -S` command).

 We propose to be proactive and ban any unused module at the time from being loaded.